 Who are you?

 I am currently an independent consultant providing services for market research and strategic planning.
-Previously, I was in Product Management at the audience measurement company Arbitron.
+See recent published research at Saugatuck Technology, some of which is about location.
+Previously, I was in Product Management at the audience measurement company Nielsen Audio (formerly Arbitron).
 I was also a regular columnist for MC Press Online’s MC Systems Insight.
 MC Systems Insight provides IT decision support with industry-wide analysis of events, comprehensive insight into industry trends, and point-blank commentary on how these events are shaping the IT experience.